Independent Locksmiths v National Locksmiths: Advertising and Securing Work

 - Part 4: A summary of the differences

-My company is IKS Locksmiths and we are independent locksmiths and security specialists approved by the Master Locksmiths association.
+My company is IKS Locksmiths and we are local independent Barnet locksmith approved by the Master Locksmiths Association.

 As a general rule I like to support local independent businesses.
 This may be partly because I run a small business myself and I know what it’s like but it is also because I generally experience higher levels of service, quality and enthusiasm.
 In many cases I also feel that I get better value for money.
 For example; my family and I use Barnet Market, The Court House Cafe in the park, Bel Gelato in the Spires and Julian’s Hardware on the High Street.
 We always try to choose local independent businesses where possible.